Leven Brown: 2015 Mid Atlantic Gran Canaria - Barbados Expedition - speed record attempt - boat Avalon

 2015 - The Trade Winds Route, Puerto Mogan, Gran Canaria to Port St Charles, Barbados, 3000 miles.
 Leven Brown Skippered Ocean Rowing racing boat Avalon again, with a crew of eight.
 Six men and two women including Thato Mabelane who became the first African woman to row an ocean.
 It was the most international crew Brown had Skippered containing five nationalities including South Africa, Brazilian, Irish, English, and Scots.
 The crossing was marred by steering failure again within the first 24 hours but they managed to manually steer for the entire course.
 The boat's rudder was attacked by a great white shark estimated to be 4 – 5 m in length.
 There was little damage.
 The Voyage took 43days 12hours 55 mins.
 In the final approach the Avalon was blown out to sea by gale force winds 2 miles from Port St Charles, Barbados and was towed into calmer waters to finish.
 The crew rowed circa 3250 miles.
 Leven Brown became only the second man in history to cross two different oceans in a rowing boat within a year - the first being his great friend, fellow rower and teammate Livar Nysted - Brown did the Indian Ocean In June 2014 and the Atlantic in January 2015.
 Brown again supported the 'Save the Elephants' charity.

 2016 Partial Atlantic Crossing

 Brown was called to join one of his friends, Steve Murphy, who was in trouble during the Atlantic Rowing Race La Gomera to English Harbour, Antigua, 3000 miles.
 He joined 34 days into the voyage approximately 300 miles into the race.

 The whole voyage was 80 days 20h 39mins.
 Brown was dropped off via the race Support boat and almost drowned getting to 'Layla' because of a corroded safety clip which trapped him under the boat when trying to reach Murphy.

+2023 Northwest Passage

+In 2023 Brown skippered an eight-person attempt to row the Northwest Passage in a single season in the ocean rowing boat Hermione.
+After a motor-assisted transit from Scotland, the crew began rowing from Pond Inlet, Nunavut, on 17 August 2023.
+Late ice and strong winds delayed the start.[] They reached Cambridge Bay, roughly the midpoint of the passage, where local advice and worsening weather (stronger than forecast winds, continued low pressure, and the approach of ice) led them to stop for the season.
+The team had rowed about 1,000 miles.
+Hermione was left to overwinter at Cambridge Bay, with the intention of returning in 2024.